 Juan:'What are the salads like here?
 They have a caesar salad, is it ok?'

 Peter:'Well, yeah.
-I had it a couple of years ago.
-They use fried bacon in the salad as well, which is strange.
+I had it a couple of years ago and it was good.
+They use fried bacon in the salad as well, which is strange for a caesar salad.
 The iceberg lettuce and the bacon were very crispy, they make a noise when you first chew them.
-It has fried croutons, which were so crunchy, it was almost like eating a savoury biscuit.
+It has fried croutons, which were so crunchy.

 Click to see more food & drink vocabulary exercises